 If you are concerned that you may have dementia, or have been recently diagnosed and are unsure what your next step is, the Alzheimer Society can help you get the information you need.

-The program also provides individual support and counselling and links people with the disease to other Alzheimer Society programs and services.
+The program also provides individual support and counselling and links people with dementia to other Alzheimer Society programs and services.

 Dementia is not a normal part of aging.

 - If you are concerned about any of the early warning signs, talk to your doctor.

 - If you don’t receive the help you need, ask to be referred to a specialist.
 You know your body and you should speak up if you have worries about Alzheimer’s disease or other dementias.